botspot-org/bot.wordpress/README.md

 1. Upload the `botdot-wp` folder to `/wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings > BotDot WP to configure the plugin
+3. Go to Settings > BotSpot WP to configure the plugin

 ## Configuration